 Apply additional coats necessary to keep the stain saturated.
 Also, remove the excess stain if there are any.

 Wear clothing that you do not mind getting stained and soiled.
 Use latex or rubber gloves before applying the stain.
-Since the skin is porous, the stain is difficult to remove once it comes in contact with it.
+Since the skin is porous, the stain will be difficult to remove once it comes in contact with it.

 Step #4: Apply Another Coat (Optional)